ms-iot/content/en-US/Samples/CognitiveServices.md

 To view the entire UI, change the dropdown in the top left corner from '5\" Phone' to '12\" Tablet'

-2. Generate the button event handler
+2. Generate the button event handler.

     In the UI mock up, double click on the "Detect Emotions" button.
 You will see a "Click="button_Clicked" added into the button in your XAML code.
 You will also be redirected to the .xaml.cs file with a new function called "button_Clicked()" created for you.
 This function will handle the Cognitive Services calls after a user presses the button.